-It depends on the child in question.
+You will need to discuss this idea with the child and in consultation with the child's SLP.
 Some children won't mind if you talk to their peers about stuttering.
 Others, however, will feel that stuttering is a private matter and should not be discussed openly with the other children in class.